 Mix Decorative & Sentimental Items

-I love a good decorative item, but my personal style is to incorporate function and sentimental items when appropriate.
+I love finding decorative items for bookshelves, but my personal style is to incorporate function and sentimental items when appropriate.
 I love a cement bird but prefer when I can add a box or basket with it to store unsightly papers.

 Our office shelves can be beautiful and also provide good feelings and encouragement to work to accomplish our dreams.